 What Do Baby Turtles Eat?

-The building block of your baby turtle's diet is the pellet or gel capsule supplement, which is a snap to find in any pet store that sells turtle suppies.
-There are two caveats, however: you should examine each label to make sure that your pet turtle is getting the best diet possible, and you should select a formula that's been approved for your particular shelled pet.
-For example, a box turtle is more interested in a true omnivorous diet than a water turtle which needs more raw meat as a baby, but will show interest in herbivorous or lightly omnivorous diets as an adult.
+The building block of your baby turtle's diet is the pellet or gel capsule supplement, which is a snap to find in any pet store that sells turtle supplies.
+There are two caveats, however: you should examine each label to make sure your newborn turtle is getting the best diet possible, and you should select a formula that's been approved for your particular shelled pet.
+For example, what a baby box turtle eats is more of a true omnivorous diet than a water turtle eats, which includes more raw meat as a baby but a more omnivorous diet as an adult.

 Here is a crude analysis of Tetra's ReptoMin that will give you an idea of the proper balance to look for:

 - Vitamin E not less than 160 IU/lb